-The Outlaw King tells the story Robert the Bruce a Scottish National Hero, the proclaimed King of Scots in the fourteenth century.
-Scotland had been oppressed by Edward I, known as the Hammer of the Scotts for many years during a brutal period in history where the Scots repeatedly attempted to regain independence.
+The Outlaw King tells the story of Robert the Bruce a Scottish National Hero.
+The proclaimed King of Scots in the fourteenth century.
+Scotland had been oppressed by Edward I, for many years during a brutal period in history and had repeatedly attempted to regain independence.
 Robert had fought alongside William Wallace in the First War of Independence until they were defeated at Falkirk in 1298.

-This film picks up the story in 1304, two years before Robert claims the throne to become King of Scotland and the year before William Wallace is captured.
+This film picks up the story in 1304, two years before Robert claims the throne to become King of Scotland.
+And the year before William Wallace is captured.
 So instantly this makes it feel like a follow up to the Mel Gibson film Braveheart, we even get to see the significance of Wallaces' death in Roberts uprising.

-Direction by David Mackenzie, the film takes a much more historical approach than Braveheart.
-But I am not sure that it makes this film better for it, Mackenzie has created some great films like Hell or High Water which is a great layered cinematic experience.
-However, the Outlaw King seems to be missing his usual fluency.
-Barry Ackroyd heads up Cinematography, Ackroyd has worked on award-winning films such as the Hurt Locker and does a fantastic job in this film capturing the incredible scenery in Scotland with amazing effect.
+Directed by David Mackenzie, the film takes a much more historical approach than Braveheart.
+However, that doesn't necessarily make the film better for it.
+Mackenzie has created some great films like ‘Hell Or High Water' which is a great layered cinematic experience.
+That said, The Outlaw King seems to be missing his usual fluency.
+Barry Ackroyd, who worked on ‘The Hurt Locker', heads up Cinematography.
+He does a fantastic job capturing the incredible scenery in Scotland with amazing effect.

-I really wanted to like this film more than I did, don't get me wrong it is shot amazingly, the cast does an excellent job and there is enough action woven into the historically factual story that should make it work.
-But for me, there is something significant missing which failed to excite me.
-It felt like the whole film was several episodes of a Netflix series bolted together, totally lacking in fluency it ends up feeling disjointed.
+I really wanted to like this film more than I did.
+Don't get me wrong it is shot amazingly, the cast does an excellent job and there is enough action woven into the historically factual story that should make it work.
+But for me, there is something missing.
+It felt like the whole film was several episodes of a Netflix series bolted together.
+It lacks fluency and ends up feeling disjointed.